 - The business will try to settle for an amount at least equal to the trust fund recovery penalty, that way, no “responsible parties” will have to pay it.
 Rather, the business will.
 For an OIC on a trust fund recovery penalty, an individual can attempt to settle for as low as their Reasonable Collection Potential will allow.

-Although an offer in compromise for payroll back taxes can be difficult to negotiate with the IRS, clearing your debt for less than you really owe makes it a substantial consideration for business owners.
+Although an offer in compromise for payroll back taxes can be difficult to negotiate with the IRS, clearing your liability for less than you really owe makes it a substantial consideration for business owners.

 The IRS will want to evaluate the following basic facts and circumstances about your company, including the following: